 If you stay at Hilton hotels or resorts often, you’ll rack up points quickly.
-You’ll get at least 30X points per $1 spent at eligible Hilton properties, in part from this card and in part from your Hilton Gold member status.
+You’ll get at least 30X points per $1 spent at eligible Hilton properties (12X points from the card and 18X points for Hilton Honors Gold status), in part from this card and in part from your Hilton Gold member status.
 If you value those points at 0.4–1 cent each, you’ll be getting a cash back equivalent of 12–30% at Hilton properties.

 If you’re not a fan of Hilton hotels, you can find similar deals with other hotel chains.

-The Hilton Honors Ascend Card costs $95 per year and has no foreign transaction fees.
+The Hilton Honors Surpass Card costs $95 per year and has no foreign transaction fees.

 In that sense it’s just like the Premium Rewards card, but the downside is that American Express cards aren’t accepted very widely in countries outside the U.S. So if you’ll be traveling abroad you’ll be better off with the Bank of America card, which is a Visa (and Visa cards are accepted pretty much everywhere credit cards are accepted).

-Read more in our Review of the Hilton Honors Ascend Card
+Read more in our Review of the Hilton Honors Surpass Card